samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 An interface which only consists of a _single abstract_ method is called a **Functional Interface.**
 :::

 Now lets look at some of them.
 In this section you will only find the description, they will actually be used in subsequent sections.
-The functional interfaces displayed here will only contain the abstract method (they contain other methods) as that will suffice for our understanding.
+The functional interfaces written here will only show the abstract method (they contain other methods as well) as that will suffice for our understanding.

 ### Function Interface